RIKEN-RCCS/lens3/v1/doc/setting.md

 # systemctl start lenticularis-redis
 ```

 * Copy and edit a Lens3 configuration file.
-It shoul hold a Redis
+It holds a Redis
   connection information.

 ```